BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ## Summary

-What we learned about Reactive programming and observables is:
+What we learned about reactive programming and observables is:
 - Avoid it by subscribing as early as possible (use helpers for easy-going)
 - Leverage it by subscribing as late as possible
 - **Don't mix it!**